What do I need to know about secured credit cards?

 Security Deposit

 Generally, your credit limit is the same or more than the value of your deposit.
-In most cases you can invest your deposit in securities such as GICs, RRSPs or term deposits.
+In most cases, you can invest your deposit in securities such as GICs, RRSPs or term deposits.

 If you use the card for a while and pay your bills on time, you can build a positive credit history.
-With good credit you may be eligible for an regular credit card and you can get your deposit back.
+With good credit you may be eligible for a regular credit card and you can get your deposit back.

 Things to Know